scala/docs.scala-lang/overviews/macros/implicits.md

 ### Proposed solution

-As demonstrated by [https://github.com/scala/scala/pull/2499](https://github.com/scala/scala/pull/2499), the solution to the outlined problem is extremely simple and elegant. <span class="label success">NEW</span> It is currently being implemented both for [macro paradise](/overviews/macros/paradise.html) and Scala 2.11.0-M5.
+As demonstrated by [https://github.com/scala/scala/pull/2499](https://github.com/scala/scala/pull/2499), the solution to the outlined problem is extremely simple and elegant.

 In 2.10 we don't allow macro applications to expand until all their type arguments are inferred.
 However we don't have to do that.
 The typechecker can infer as much as it possibly can (e.g. in the running example `C` will be inferred to `Foo` and